guglielmo-boi/csTimer-Graph/README.md

        src="https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png" height="60"/>
 </a>

-csTimer Graph is an Android application, developed by Guglielmo Boi, which lets you plot speedcubing sessions graphs.
+csTimer Graph is an Android application, developed by Guglielmo Boi, which lets you plot speedcubing graphs.

 If you would like to add a new feature or fix something, just send a pull request.